HomeNotaryGuidesWhat Is a Notary Acknowledgement

 Legal UseProves the document is validly signed and executed.Proves the document is a legally binding sworn statement of fact.

-Common Mistakes to Avoid with Notary Acknowledgments
+Common Mistakes to Avoid with Notary Acknowledgements

 • Missing Signer Appearance: The most critical mistake is failing to appear in person before the notary.
 The notary cannot acknowledge a signature made outside their presence.

 • Absence of Notary Seal or Expiration: The notary's seal, signature, and stamp must be clearly visible, and the notary's commission must be current.
-The types of notary stamps used must be official and recognized.
+The types of notary stamps used must be official and recognised.

 • Incomplete Document: The notary cannot proceed if the document has blank fields or is missing necessary exhibits.